 rediculously long.
 I've been using forestry as my CMS, I write many of my

 posts there, and sometimes it picks some crazy file names (based on my titles).

 🖊 Rename posts change the filename

 My post urls are based on the file name of my markdown file, so I can simply go through my filesystem and rename anything I want.
 From here its probably best to only commit the addition of the new file name, until the redirects clear, but these are all low traffic posts for me so I just commited both at once.

 Safely redirect without breaking links

-I am hosted on netlify, which automatically puts very ⚡ performant redirects on the edge based on a
+I am hosted on netlify, which automatically puts very ⚡ performant redirects

 /_redirects route on your site.
 So I added a redirect

 /blog/i-finally-fixed-my-styled-components-in-gatsby-js /blog/fix-styled-components-in-gatsby /blog/interrogate-is-a-pretty-awesome-brand-new-cli-for-python-packages /blog/interrogate ``` ## pedantic 🤔 _probably_ This is probably being a bit pedantic.
 Realistically my urls were probably ok.
 These posts probably aren't going to be topping the google search charts anyways, but I wanted to do it without killing off any links that I may have happened to post somewhere.